What are the stages of selling a house or property?

 When all parties are happy, yours and your buyer’s solicitors will exchange contracts on your behalf.
 Your solicitor will receive purchase money from the buyer, at which point they will pay off your mortgage and deduct their fees, before sending you the remaining money.
 At this point, all that is left is for you to sign a document that authorises transfer of ownership, and then to move out.
 These final steps constitute the successful completion of your property sale.

-There are a lot of steps to selling a property, and a lot of things that can go wrong along the way – from buyers getting cold feet to legal issues coming to light during searches.
+There are a lot of steps to selling a house or property, and a lot of things that can go wrong along the way – from buyers getting cold feet to legal issues coming to light during searches.
 That is why we would highly recommend involving an experienced and knowledgeable residential conveyancing solicitor in your property sale.

 Our solicitors are accredited through the Law Society’s Conveyancing Quality Scheme, which attests to our expertise in residential conveyancing.
 We have many years of conveyancing experience and have helped countless homeowners sell property of all shapes and sizes.